mrjosh/helm-ls/README.md

 #### Vim Helm Plugin

-You'll need [vim-helm](https://github.com/towolf/vim-helm) plugin installed before using helm_ls, to install it using vim-plug (or use your preferred plugin manager):
+To get filetype detection working, you'll need the [vim-helm](https://github.com/towolf/vim-helm) plugin installed before using helm_ls, to install it using vim-plug (or use your preferred plugin manager):

 ```lua
 Plug 'towolf/vim-helm'
 ```

-#### Setup laguage server
+#### nvim-lspconfig setup

+Add the following to your neovim lua config:

 ```lua
 local lspconfig = require('lspconfig')